rytc/gssg/README.md

 # gssg

-gssg is my custom static site generator written for my portfolio site, [rytc.io](http://rytc.io), written in Go.
+gssg is my custom static site generator written as a replacement of Hugo for my portfolio site.

 Currently a WIP